fernandapozzobon/react-todo-list/README.md

 # react-todo-list

 A simple to-do list with options to create and delete a list item.
-This project is part of one of many challenges of Rocketseat online React course.
+This project is part of the Rocketseat online React course.

 Built with Vite, Typescrit and CSS Modules.